[Updated: February 21, 2025]

 Each instance, a.k.a., sample, of the Iris Data Set looks like (5.1, 3.5, 1.4, 0.2, Iris-setosa)

-The learning model this example chooses is Perceptron and Perceptron Learning Algorithm.
+The learning model this example chooses is Perceptron and the Perceptron Learning Algorithm.

 Perceptron Learning Algorithm